14 Vegetables That Are Easy To Grow From Seed

 While tomatoes, peppers, and eggplant need to be started from seed indoors, many homegrown fruits and vegetables are easy to grow when seeded directly in your garden.
-Growing these crops is as easy as drop and grow.
+These vegetables are so easy, all you have to do is drop and grow!

 Most herbs can be grown from seed in the garden.
 I’ve had success growing basil, chives, cilantro, and dill direct seeded when the soil is at least 70 degrees.